MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 - Database Password
   - Click on the "show password" button to expose this.
   - It will be a randomly generated password.

+> These are not the same credentials you use to log in to Reclaim or to the site itself.

 ![migration-credentials-06](../embeds/migration-credentials-06.png)